About me Waving Hand

 Ideas are cheap, engineering is all you need.

 Hi!
 Welcome to my homepage.
-I’m Zhongqi Wang (王中琦), a Third-year PhD candidate with the Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS).
-Now I am under the supervision of Prof. Shiguang Shan and work closely with Prof. Jie Zhang and Prof. Xilin Chen.
+I’m Zhongqi Wang (王中琦), a Third-year PhD candidate with the Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS), where I’m affiliated with the Visual Information Processing and Learning (VIPL) research group.
+I’m also a student of the State Key Laboratory of AI Safety.
+I’m honored to conduct my research under the supervision of Prof. Shiguang Shan and work closely with Prof. Jie Zhang and Prof. Xilin Chen.
 My research interests cover computer vision, pattern recognition, machine learning, particularly include backdoor attacks and defenses, model evaluation, AI safety and trustworthiness.

 🔥 News